 There was a day long before the mobile revolution when video game consoles reigned supreme, and many might have even said that computers were no good for anything other than causal games or low action fare like adventure games.
 I did a lot of console gaming back in the 8 and 16 bit eras, and one thing that was common among many games was that they were hard.
 It could be fair to say that some bordered on being impossible.
 Ironically, that was part of what appealed to gamers back then.
 The folks at 2 Ton Studios are clearly a product of that era as well, as evidenced by their premiere release Ninja Boy.
 My feelings towards the game shift at any given moment from intense enjoyment to sheer frustration, but in the end I’m almost positive I don’t regret any of the time I’ve spent with it.

 With all the chatter in the blogosphere, about new products soon to be released, and patent battles being fought on all fronts in the courts of law, I think it's important to keep in mind the old expression: "You ain't seen nuthin' yet!"
 Truly, hasn't this week been a great example of that.

-With the court cases bringing out details Apple would just as likely have preferred to keep private, we have been granted a rare insight into the evolution of products in the Apple iDevice chain, as well as having been given glimpses into what Apple had in mind, in prototype form
+With the court cases bringing out details Apple would just as likely have preferred to keep private, we have been granted a rare insight into the evolution of products in the Apple iDevice chain, as well as having been given glimpses into what Apple had in mind, in prototype form, two years ago.

 That said, can you imagine what Cupertino has in store for us in say, 5 years?
 That's not that long.
 Think about it.
 Within 5 years, devices and functions that are now, only in prototype/patent form, may very well be seeing the light of day.
 It's not for nothing that Johny Ive says that the products Apple is working on now, are some of the best, most exciting products Apple has ever invented!

 I enjoy streaming music services probably as much as any form of music listening experience, so it's no wonder I am a big advocate of the Sonos line of internet players and accessories (see my related reviews here).
 For getting your music wirelessly around the house, there are few choices that compare in terms of quality and ease of use.
 Doesn't hurt that you can use iPhone or iPad to control it all.
 Sonos recently added a new device that didn't interest me all that much (a pricey wifi sub-woofer called the SUB), but they have been making quiet and steady progress on their apps and services, so I figure a quick repost up is in order.
 Not only did their apps get a few helpful tweaks (use hardware buttons to control volume, etc.), Sonos has recently added both the Amazon Cloud Player, and the new Songza service to their menu of selections.
 Now you can play custom music lists for free via Songza, and/or enjoy your own cloud store of tunes (if they're synced to Amazon) anywhere in your house.
 You can get more info at their blog here...

 Open it.
 Plug it in.
 Print.
 Such is the claim of Lantronix and their xPrintserver, a much needed device that turns just about any printer into an iPad, iPhone and iPod touch compatible printer without any software changes or specialized apps.
 Well, I tried it, and it's a valid claim.
 The xPrintserver is a brilliant piece of technology, especially if you have a favorite printer at home or work that otherwise would be left out of the iOS party.

 Just like the earbuds that ship with iPods and iPhones, the Apple USB cable isn't meant to be the highest quality item to come out of Cupertino.
 Apple does a lot of things right, but their cables and earbuds just don't cut it.

 I've used a variety of external battery packs over the years, but none have met all of my needs, until now.
 The Peak from myCharge packs plenty of power, with up to 6000mAh but what really helps is the built-in 30pin Apple PLUS microUSB connectors, and an on-board USB port.
 And most importantly, that 30pin cable provides enough juice to power an iPad.

 This means you don't have to worry about lost cables, and you can be charging up to three devices at a time.
-The other bonus is fold out wall prongs to recharge the Peak
+The other bonus is fold out wall prongs to recharge the Peak.

 As a matter of principle, I try not to buy the higher memory configurations of iPhones and iPads.
 It doesn't seem right to charge an extra $100 for 16GB or even 32GB of additional memory, considering SD cards sell for a fraction of that amount.
 But I do find myself running out of memory, especially when it comes to videos and music.

 Fortunately, PhotoFast has a low cost, reliable solution.
 The i-FlashDrive is a USB flash drive with a 30 pin connector on the opposite end.
 You can plug the USB end into your computer and copy files in either direction.